Salman Khan Responsible For Kareena Kapoor's Re-entry & Malaika Arora's Exit From Dabangg 3?

 Dabangg 3 To Go On The Floors Soon

-Salman Khan and Sonakshi Sinha starrer Dabangg 3 is scheduled to go on the floors between March/April 2019 and the Arbaaz Khan revealed that the team is currently scouting for locations.
+Salman Khan and Sonakshi Sinha starrer Dabangg 3 is scheduled to go on the floors between March/April 2019 and Arbaaz Khan revealed that the team is currently scouting for locations.
 The movie is scheduled to hit the theatres during Eid 2020.

 Most Read: Vidya Balan: Women Become HOT & NAUGHTY After They Turn 40!
 Read Juicy Details